dacorvo/tensorsandbox/cifar10/models/alex/README.md

 @50,000:  85,7%
 @100,000: 86,6%

-less parameters and processing time.
+More parameters but less processing cost.

+Size : 1.46 Millions of parameters
+Flops: 25.24 Millions of operations

 # Alex 1